berestovskyy/settings/macOS-settings.md

 System Settings > General > Language & Region
 ---------------------------------------------

-At the very end, remove all the `Preferred Languages` but `English`
+At the very end, remove all the `Preferred Languages` but `English (US)`

+> To get the sign-in windows in English:

+Safari > Settings > Privacy > Manage Website Data > Remove All: google

 Finder Settings
 ---------------